couchbaselabs/session-store-java/README.md

 The *spring-session-data-couchbase* dependency is not released yet, so you will need to checkout this project https://github.com/couchbaselabs/spring-session-data-couchbase and build it locally first.

-Then, you will need to configure the database connection in the *application.properties* file:
+All you need is to configure the database connection in the *application.properties* file:

 ~~~~